 My take on parenting has changed dramatically as the years have past.
 I used to take everything my children did very personal, as if it were a direct reflection of who I am, and my abilities to be a “good” mother.

 Now, not so much.
 I still get wrapped up in the little things at times, but I do my best to allow my children to express their divine individuality and I try to help them understand how they best fit into this world.

 I know deep down that people in my life are still going to wonder why there are drawings hung in a disorganized fashion on my living room wall with blue tape.
-I know that my neighbors won’t understand why my kids run around outside unsupervised, and without shoes.
+I know that my neighbors won’t understand why my kids run around outside unsupervised without shoes on.
 I get that people can’t wrap their head around why I let my kids speak their minds even if it sounds rude.
-Why during the summer I don’t force them to take showers and I let them just eat when they are hungry and not by a set schedule.
+Why during the summer I don’t force them to take showers.
+Or why I let them eat when they are hungry and not by a set schedule.

-The gossip that hurt, it was me hearing the following statement as if it was an insult, “free range parenting”.
-Yes it hurt my ego.
+The gossip that hurt, it was me hearing the following statement as if it was an insult, “free range parenting.”
+Yes, it hurt my ego.
 I heard this description of me, and interpreted it as people thinking that I don’t care about my children.
-As if I am doing nothing to help guide my children into greatness.
+As if I am doing nothing to help guide them into greatness.
 I already think I make mistake after mistake, that I am too quick tempered and distracted when I hear their little voices.

-There are 2 very important things here, #1 This hurt so bad because it is reinforcing my own fears. #2 I couldn’t acknowledging that this person was judging me from their perception of the world.
+There are two very important things here: #1 This hurt so bad because it is reinforcing my own fears, #2 I couldn’t acknowledging that this person was judging me from their perception of the world.

 As I work through integrating The Four Agreements into my life, this will be a corner stone; the thing that I return to, time and time again, to ground me in the reality of a new dream.
 I must remember that personal perception is the key to understanding others and ourselves.
 We all have own our view of the world, filtered by our past and the agreements we made with ourselves as we grew up, trying to make sense of the world around us.